unikraft/asplos22-tutorial/content/syscall_shim-bincompat/index.md

 [    0.105192] ERR:  <0x3f20000> [appelfloader] No image found (initrd parameter missing?)
 ```

-Because we did not pass an initial ramdisk, the loader does not have anything to load, so that's where the error comes from.
+Because we did not pass an initial ramdisk, the loader does not have anything to load and prints the above error.

 ### 02. Compile a Static-Pie Executable and Run It On Top of Unikraft